Stephanie Sparks

-Early life and amateur golfing
+Early life and amateur career

 Sparks was born on July 18, 1973 in Wheeling, West Virginia.

 From 1992 to 1994, she played golf at Duke University, where she was an All-America.
 A wrist injury threatened her career early, though, and she was forced to quit the team before graduating in 1996.
 As an amateur, Sparks won the 1993 Women's Western Amateur, a Women's Eastern Amateur, a West Virginia State Amateur, and the 1992 North and South Women's Amateur at Pinehurst.

+Professional career

 In 1996, after graduation, Sparks joined the Futures Tour, the LPGA's developmental tour.
 In 1999, she got her LPGA card in a playoff at Q-School.
 2000 was Sparks' only season as an LPGA player (she became a professional as a Futures Tour player), as back surgery at season's end forced her to retire.
 She made one cut at the Electrolux USA Championship in Nashville, Tennessee, earning $997.